 - lean meat which is salted and dried in strips.

 Meat that has been cut into long pieces, flavoured with spices, and dried.

 Jerky’s better-looking brother.
-South Africa’s favorite snack.
+South Africa’s favourite snack.